codeship/go-best-practices/makefiles/README.md

-dep                            Run dep ensure and prune test                           Run all the tests cover                          Run all the tests and opens the coverage report fmt                            gofmt and goimports all go files lint                           Run all the linters ci                             Run all the tests and code checks build                          Build a version
+dep                            Run dep ensure and prune test                           Run all the tests cover                          Run all the tests and opens the coverage report fmt                            Run goimports on all go files lint                           Run all the linters ci                             Run all the tests and code checks build                          Build a version